rsksmart/devportal-1.0/Architecture/MultichainResolver.md

 #### setChainAddr

-Associates the address with the node in the chain id specified.
+Sets the address associated with an RNS node and a chain id.
+May only be called by the owner of that node in the RNS registry.
 Emits the `AddrChanged` event if the chainId supplied was RSKCHAINID, otherwise emits `ChainAddrChanged`.

 **Signature**
 ```js